 \subsection{Su-Schrieffer-Heeger demon}

 First, we present a model of topological feedback control with $K$ symmetry with $\eta_K=+1$ that is distinct from the modular conjugation symmetry.
 This model provides a concrete example for the discussion presented in Sec.~\ref{sec_AI}.
 We consider a 1D lattice with two sublattices.
 Each unit cell is labeled by an index $j$ and each sublattice is labeled by $a=A,B$.
-We first perform projective position measurement which completely resolves the sublattice structure.
+We first perform a projective position measurement, which completely resolves the sublattice structure.
 A measurement outcome is specified by $m=(j,a)$, and the corresponding measurement operator is given by $\hat{M}_m=\ket{j,a}\bra{j,a}$.
-Then, we perform feedback control using Hamiltonian $\hat{H}_a\ (a=A,B)$ that depends only on the measurement outcome of the sublattice index.
-The feedback Hamiltonians are given by the Su-Schrieffer-Heeger (SSH) model \cite{Su79}
+Next, we perform feedback control with Hamiltonian $\hat{H}_a\ (a=A,B)$, which depends only on the measurement outcome of the sublattice index.
+The feedback Hamiltonians are given by the Su-Schrieffer-Heeger (SSH) model \cite{Su79}:

 where $J_1,J_2,J_1^\prime,J_2^\prime\in\mathbb{R}$ are the hopping amplitudes.
 See Fig.~\ref{fig_SSH} for a schematic illustration of the feedback protocol.
 We note that the SSH model has time-reversal symmetry